scottctr/NStateManager/README.md

 I would appreciate feedback, questions, advice, and contributions.
 I'm a big believer that WE are smarter than ME and we can work together to create something that will add value to virtually any .Net application.

 ## Try it out
-If you're ready to jump right in, go to the Quick Start.
+If you're ready to jump in, go to the [Quick Start](https://github.com/scottctr/NStateManager/wiki/Quick-Start).

 Please take a look around and post questions, suggestions, and advice to [Issues](https://github.com/scottctr/NStateManager/issues).
 Also let me know if you're interested in contributing.